docQodly/docs/docs/language/basics/lang-quicktour.md

 A method is composed of statements; each statement consists of one line in the method.
 A statement performs an action, and may be simple or complex.

-For example, the following line is a statement that will compress a BLOB:
+For example, the following line is a statement that will crop a picture:

 ```4d
-COMPRESS BLOB(vBlob,GZIP Best compression mode)
+transformPicture(vpGears,Crop,50,50,100,100))
 ```

 A method also contains tests and loops that control the flow of the execution.
 QodlyScript methods support `If...Else...End if` and `Case of...Else...End case` branching structures as well as looping structures: `While...End while`, `Repeat...Until`, `For...End for`, and `For each...End for each`: